 - 2 teaspoon dried oregano

-Pre-heat stove-top skillet pan on high heat. brush shrimp on both sides with oil.
+- Pre-heat stove-top grill pan on high heat. brush shrimp on both sides with oil.
 Grill shrimp on each side 2-3 minutes

 - Serve with the reserve spice mix, fresh lemon juice, and fresh thyme.